aweas/deep_dreaming_dogs/README.md

 # deep_dreaming_dogs
-Own implementation of deep dreaming algorithm from scratch, CNN training included.
+Deepdream-like algorithm implementation, CNN training included.
 All files are in jupyter notebooks, but I will release them as .py for readability after finishing the project.

 File network.py also includes example of loading big dataset using new Dataset and Iterator tensorflow API